Joe Madison: Urban View on Sirius

 On Feb.
-25 – 27, 2015, Joe Madison hosted a record-breaking marathon whereby he talked for 52 hours on his SIRIUS XM talk show.
+25–27, 2015, Joe Madison hosted a record-breaking marathon whereby he talked for 52 hours on his SIRIUS XM talk show.
 The broadcast is officially registered with the Guinness World Record Organization.

 Political activism

 He publicized claims of CIA complicity in moving cocaine into the United States, sought evidence, and promoted legislation to declassify possibly related documents.
 On October 15, 1996, Madison, Dick Gregory, and John Newman launched a hunger strike to promote this legislation.

 A quarter century later, he announced another hunger strike: this time to press for voting rights legislation.

 Personal life

-Madison has taken a DNA test indicating he has ancestry in Sierra Leone and Mozambique.
+Madison took a DNA test indicating he has ancestry in Sierra Leone and Mozambique.
 Research done for Finding Your Roots revealed that his great-grandfather was a white man from South Carolina who fought for the Confederates during the American Civil War; and his biological grandfather was included in the Tuskegee syphilis experiment.

-He lives in Washington, D.C. with his wife Sharon (Sherry) and is a father and grandfather.
-He earned his bachelors degree from Washington University in St. Louis.
+Madison lived in Washington, D.C., with his wife Sharon (Sherry) and was a father and grandfather.
+He earned his bachelor's degree from Washington University in St. Louis.

+Madison died of prostate cancer at his home in Washington, D.C. on January 31, 2024, at the age of 74.
+He was originally diagnosed with cancer in 2009.